webpack/webpack-cli/OPTIONS.md

   --output-hot-update-chunk-filename <value>                                         The filename of the Hot Update Chunks.
 They are inside the output.path directory.
   --output-hot-update-global <value>                                                 The global variable used by webpack for loading of hot update chunks.
   --output-hot-update-main-filename <value>                                          The filename of the Hot Update Main File.
 It is inside the 'output.path' directory.
+  --output-ignore-browser-warnings                                                   Ignore warnings in the browser.
+  --no-output-ignore-browser-warnings                                                Negative 'output-ignore-browser-warnings' option.
   --output-iife                                                                      Wrap javascript code into IIFE's to avoid leaking into global scope.
   --no-output-iife                                                                   Negative 'output-iife' option.
   --output-import-function-name <value>                                              The name of the native import() function (can be exchanged for a polyfill).